-Speech to text conversion apps perform better when there is just one speaker in a recorded audio.
-However, in case of a conversation between multiple people, they are not able to separate the voices from different people properly.
+Speech-to-text conversion apps perform better when there is just one speaker in recorded audio.
+However, in the case of a conversation between multiple people, they are not able to separate the voices from different people properly.

 A group conversation (like legal proceedings, focus groups, interviews, panel discussions, etc.) is completely different than a recording by a single person.
 Some of the common differences can be:

 - one speaker might be louder than the other,